Predicting the Timing of Camera Movements From the Kinematics of Instruments in Robotic-Assisted Surgery Using Artificial Neural Networks: DISCUSSION

 The end goal of our work is to develop an autonomous camera controller.
 We trained an ensemble to recognize if a camera movement will, or will not, follow a segment of kinematic data.
 Hence, no data from after the initiation of the camera movement was used by our ensemble.
-This is in contrast to other studies that inputted both past and future RAMIS data points into neural networks in classification problems \cite{itzkovich2019using, hashimoto2019computer, dipietro2016recognizing}.
-Therefore, our proposed ensemble can potentially be used for online prediction of upcoming camera movements.
-The ensemble was trained to receive a segment of kinematic data, and output if the camera should or should not move.
-Hence, segments of kinematic data can potentially be fed into the trained ensemble throughout RAMIS, and segments which should be followed by a camera movement can be recognized online.
+This is in contrast to other studies that inputted both past and future RAMIS data points into neural networks in classification problems \cite{itzkovich2019using, dipietro2016recognizing}.
+Therefore, our proposed ensemble can potentially be used for online prediction of upcoming camera movements by feeding segments of kinematic data into the trained ensemble during RAMIS, and recognizing online which segments should be followed by a camera movement.